Alejogb1/job-board/blog-data/why-is-the-omniauth-facebook-authentication-failing-due-to-a-nameerror-related-to-the-users-constant.md

 id: "why-is-the-omniauth-facebook-authentication-failing-due-to-a-nameerror-related-to-the-users-constant"
 ---

-, let's tackle this omniauth Facebook authentication issue.
+, omniauth Facebook authentication issue.
 I've seen this particular `NameError` cropping up more often than one might expect, especially in projects that have evolved a fair bit over time.
 It’s frustrating, I get it.
 Usually, this type of error – a `NameError` indicating an uninitialized constant `Users` – points towards a fundamental issue in how your application is set up to handle models or dependencies in relation to the omniauth callback.
 Let's get into the specifics.

 The core problem here isn't really about the omniauth-facebook gem itself, at least not directly.
 What’s happening is your omniauth callback – the code that gets executed after a user successfully authenticates with Facebook – is trying to access a `Users` constant before it's been properly defined or before it's accessible in the scope it's being called from.
 Think of it like trying to use a variable before you've actually declared it.
 In most Rails applications, this constant typically maps to your `User` model, but the critical part is that this mapping might not be working or available when omniauth's callback is processed.